chaos/pathwalk/README.md

 ### Cache Effects

 The dcache assists with this process.
-For each directory searched unsuccessfully for `hostname`, a negative dentry is instantiated in the dcache for hostname in that directory.
+For each directory searched unsuccessfully for hostname, a negative dentry is instantiated in the dcache for hostname in that directory.
 For /bin, a positive dentry is instantiated for hostname in that directory.
-The next time any process on the system does a path lookup for `hostname`, it will still need to walk each directory in the PATH but the path resolution for hostname will be short circuited by the existance of the dcache entries, provided the entries continue to meet the underlying file systems criteria for avoiding revalidation.
-In other words, the underlying file system will not have to contact its network server (NFS, Lustre) or access the block layer (ext3, other local file systems) for every `hostname` path search.
+The next time any process on the system does a path lookup for hostname, it will still need to walk each directory in the PATH but the path resolution for hostname will be short circuited by the existance of the dcache entries, provided the entries continue to meet the underlying file systems criteria for avoiding revalidation.
+In other words, the underlying file system will not have to contact its network server (NFS, Lustre) or access the block layer (ext3, other local file systems) for every hostname path search.

 However, It is worth noting that the dcache caches names not directory blocks.
 Therefore the dcache cannot ever satisfy a request for a file